KU Student Housing Handbook

 Housing contracts are for the academic year.
 Cancellation after the start of the academic year is permitted under the following circumstances:

-- Loss of student status, withdrawal from the university, or failure to enroll.
+• Loss of student status, withdrawal from the University, or failure to enroll.
 Students are required to vacate the residence.
-Students remaining in the facility after their official date of withdrawal from the university must pay for all charges incurred after this date.
-Federal financial aid cannot be used to pay these charges.
+Students remaining in the facility after their official date of withdrawal from the University must pay for all charges and cancellation fees incurred after this date.

-Residents seeking a contract cancellation must submit their request to KU Student Housing.
+Residents seeking a contract cancellation must submit their request to Housing & Residence Life.
 A detailed written explanation and documentation may be required.

 Requirements after Cancellation of Contract